GalProject/LikeIt-Project/README.md

 Windows and Linux (Remote Ubuntu Server with external GPU)

 # About Development
-We run weekly sprints (Agile Method) with our Supervisor Dr. Eliav Menachi
+We run weekly sprints (Agile Method) with our Supervisor Dr. Eliav Menachi and use with Slack to communicate

 # LikeIt Application
 https://play.google.com/store/apps/details?id=com.gal.galbenevgi.likeitapplicationfrontend